Scott Co, Iowa USGenWeb Project

 Dubuque Ways for repairs."

-Mr. Whitmore said, "Captain, you do what I direct and give me some help
+Mr. Whitmore said, "Captain, you do what I direct and give me

 and I'll see what we can do."